streamnative/pulsar-flink/README.md

 ### Pulsar specific configurations

-Client/producer/consumer configurations of Pulsar can be set in Properties with `pulsar.client.`/`pulsar.producer.`/`pulsar.consumer.` prefix, e.g, `prop.setProperty("pulsar.consumer.ackTimeoutMillis", "10000")`.
-For possible Pulsar parameters, check docs at [Pulsar client libraries](https://pulsar.apache.org/docs/en/client-libraries/).
+Client/producer/consumer configurations of Pulsar can be set in properties with `pulsar.client.`/`pulsar.producer.`/`pulsar.consumer.` prefix.

+Example

+`prop.setProperty("pulsar.consumer.ackTimeoutMillis", "10000")`

+For possible Pulsar parameters, see
+[Pulsar client libraries](https://pulsar.apache.org/docs/en/client-libraries/).

 ## Build Pulsar Flink Connector
-If you want to build a Flink-Pulsar connector reading data from Pulsar and writing results to Pulsar, follow the steps below.
+If you want to build a Pulsar Flink connector reading data from Pulsar and writing results to Pulsar, follow the steps below.

 1. Check out the source code.